ICRAR/ngas/doc/configuration.rst

   will bind itself to ``127.0.0.1``.
 To bind the server to all interfaces ``0.0.0.0`` can be set.
 * *Port*: The port to bind the server to.
 It defaults to 7777 if unspecified.
+* *PluginsPath*: A directory where NGAS plug-ins can be loaded from.

 .. _config.archivehandling: